Satyajit Ray

-Ray received many major awards in his career, including thirty-six Indian National Film Awards, a Golden Lion, a Golden Bear, two Silver Bears, many additional awards at international film festivals and ceremonies, and an Academy Honorary Award in 1992.
+Ray received many major awards in his career, including a record thirty-seven Indian National Film Awards which includes Dadasaheb Phalke Award, a Golden Lion, a Golden Bear, two Silver Bears, many additional awards at international film festivals and ceremonies, and an Academy Honorary Award in 1992.
 In 1978, he was awarded an honorary degree by Oxford University.
-The Government of India honored him with the Bharat Ratna, its highest civilian award, in 1992.

-On the occasion of the birth centenary of Ray, the International Film Festival of India in recognition of the auteur’s legacy, rechristened in 2021 its annual Lifetime Achievement award to "Satyajit Ray Lifetime Achievement Award".
+The Government of India honoured him with the Bharat Ratna, its highest civilian award, in 1992.
+On the occasion of the birth centenary of Ray, the International Film Festival of India, in recognition of the auteur's legacy, rechristened in 2021 its annual Lifetime Achievement Award to the "Satyajit Ray Lifetime Achievement Award".
+In 2024, Forbes ranked Ray as the 8th greatest film director (worldwide) of all time in its list of "The 30 Greatest Film Directors of All Time."

-Background
+Background, early life and career

 Lineage

+Satyajit Ray hailed from a Bengali Hindu family of Mymensingh, Bengal, now Bangladesh (East Bengal).

-Satyajit Ray's ancestry can be traced back for at least ten generations.
-His family had acquired the name 'Ray' (originally 'Rai') from the Mughals.
-Although they were Bengali Kayasthas, the Rays were 'Vaishnavas' (worshippers of Vishnu), as opposed to the majority of Bengali Kayasthas who were 'Shaktos' (worshippers of the Shakti or Shiva).
+Satyajit Ray's ancestry can be traced back to at least ten generations.
+His family had acquired the name "Ray".
+Although they were Bengali Kayasthas, the Rays were "Vaishnavas" (worshippers of Vishnu), as opposed to the majority of Bengali Kayasthas, who were "Shaktos" (worshippers of the Shakti or Shiva).

-The earliest-recorded ancestor of Ray family was Ramsunder Deo (Deb), born in the middle of the sixteenth century.
-He was a native of Chakdah village in Nadia district of present-day West Bengal, India and migrated to Sherpur in East Bengal.
-He became son-in-law of the ruler of Jashodal and was granted a jagir (a feudal land grant) at Jashodal (in present day Kishoreganj District of Bangladesh).
-His descendants migrated to the village Masua in Katiadi Upazila of Kishoreganj district in the first half of eighteenth century.
-Satyajit Ray's grandfather Upendrakishore Ray was born in Masua village in 1863.
+The earliest-recorded ancestor of the Ray family was Ramsunder Deo (Deb), born in the middle of the sixteenth century.
+He was a native of Chakdah village in the Nadia district of present-day West Bengal, India, and migrated to Sherpur in East Bengal.
+He became son-in-law of the ruler of Jashodal (in the present day Kishoreganj District of Bangladesh) and was granted a jagir (a feudal land grant).
+His descendants migrated to the village Masua in Katiadi Upazila of Kishoreganj in the first half of the eighteenth century.
+Satyajit Ray's grandfather Upendrakishore Ray Chowdhury was born in Masua village, Kishorganj, in 1863.
+Upendrakishore's elder brother Saradaranjan Ray was one of the pioneers of Indian cricket and was called the W.G.
+Grace of India.

-Upendrakishore Ray was a writer, illustrator, philosopher, publisher, amateur astronomer, and a leader of the Brahmo Samaj, a religious and social movement in 19th-century Bengal.
+Upendrakishore Ray Chowdhury was a writer, illustrator, philosopher, publisher, amateur astronomer, and leader of the Brahmo Samaj, a religious and social movement in 19th-century Bengal.
 He set up a printing press named U. Ray and Sons.

-Sukumar Ray, Upendrakishore's son and father of Satyajit, was an illustrator, critic, and a pioneering Bengali writer of nonsense rhyme (Abol Tabol) and children's literature.
+Satyajit's father and Upendrakishore's son, Sukumar Ray, who was also born in Kishorganj, was an illustrator, critic, and a pioneering Bengali writer of nonsense rhyme (Abol Tabol) and children's literature.
 Social worker and children's book author Shukhalata Rao was his aunt.